typecraft-dev/community/articles/lualine_setup_guide.md

 end
 ```
 Now, all we did is create a lua `function` which returns 'Hello World' and this is all you need to create a custom component, just make a function which returns a string value.

+*Note: I'll show exactly how you can use custom components with muc more complex example.*

 ## Component Options
 Component options can change the way a component behave.
 There are two kinds of options: